 The Company accounts for its investments in companies over which it has significant influence using the equity basis of accounting whereby the investments are initially recorded at cost and subsequently adjusted to recognize the Company's share of earnings or losses of the investee companies and reduced by dividends received, if any.
 Carrying values of investments are reviewed for indicators of impairment and written down to estimated recoverable amount if there is evidence of impairment.
-Such impairment is recorded in the condensed consolidated interim statements of loss and comprehensive loss.
+Such impairment is recorded in the condensed consolidated statements of income and comprehensive income.